 So I start today bright and early, heading out into the refreshingly cool morning from our central hotel in Edinburgh.
 I start off by heading towards the Royal Mile, the famous street that connects Edinburgh Castle with Holyrood Palace (the official residence of the Queen in Scotland).
 As I approach Holyrood, I pass the unique, modern Scottish Parliament Building on my right.
-I decide I agree with the Scots who don’t quite agree with the choice of design.
+I decide I agree with the Scots who don’t quite care for the choice of design.

 From there I start my small hike up Arthur’s Seat, lured by promises of panoramic views of the city and the Firth of Forth beyond.
 I’m certainly not alone this morning—dog walkers, locals and other tourists are also taking advantage of the day.
 I choose a path that appears to lead me where I want to go: the top of the hill, of course.
 My jog changes gears into a hike, and about an hour later I find myself windswept and enjoying some lovely views.

 We see both the old and new halves of the city, which contrast beautifully.
-Bill is a wealth of knowledge and the whole group is fascinated by his stories and the interesting context he paints during our visit to Edinburgh Castle.
+Our guide is a wealth of knowledge and the whole group is fascinated by his stories and the interesting context he paints during our visit to Edinburgh Castle.
 His love and passion for the city comes across vividly.
 Before our visit, we pause for a brief photo opportunity in Grassmarket, a historic market place in the old town.

 After snapping a few nice shots, we get back on the bus where our driver takes us as close as possible to the castle entrance.
 We’re warned that he can only get so far—and that there’s a bit of an incline ahead of us.
 Indeed we find ourselves on a 10-minute walk up to the castle gates, but it’s enjoyable and the group is in good spirits.
 The views from the castle are lovely, despite the clouds that are apparently not so rare.

 The castle itself is a fascinating collection of grand halls, hidden staircases and doorways, and moving monuments.
-After Bill finishes his explanation, he encourages us to explore the castle on our own.
+After our guide finishes his explanation, he encourages us to explore the castle on our own.
 I start in the Great Hall; with its Renaissance touches, my pop-cultured mind immediately went to “Game of Thrones.”